 - You should be able to see the broken piece rotating (this means it's working).
 If the file is just grinding along inside the fitting, tap it in harder with the hammer and try again.
-NOTE: If you want to protect the file, wrap the area you're going to grab with the pliers with a small towel or shop rag.
+Note: If you want to protect the file, wrap the area you're going to grab with the pliers with a small towel or shop rag.

 - Rotate the flat file with pliers until the old piece comes free.

 - Wrap the Teflon tape around the replacement shower head pipe/arm's threaded nipple you intend to put into the copper pipe fitting.
 It should probably get about 4 to 5 turns of the tape to cover the whole nipple about two strips deep.

 - Carefully line up the replacement pipe with copper fitting.
 Screw it in.
 Turn until fully hand-tightened.

 - Put the metal ring back on.
-Re-attach the shower head to the other end of the pipe.
+Reattach the shower head to the other end of the pipe.

 - Now you must check for leaks.

 - Make sure you do not skip this step.
 With your face up against your shower wall, with a flashlight, turn the shower on and make sure your repair job is not leaking.
 Be patient.
 Stay there for a few minutes.
-NOTICE: You'll need to temporarily slide the metal ring forward so you can see your connection into the copper fitting.
+Note: You'll need to temporarily slide the metal ring forward so you can see your connection into the copper fitting.
 That is what you're checking for leaks.

-- If it is leaking remove the fitting, remove the teflon, and start again at Step 6.
-If it fails again, and you are still getting a leak (even a small leak) then you may have damaged the threads in your copper fitting . . . . call a plumber.
+- If it is leaking remove the fitting, remove the Teflon, and start again at Step 6.
+If it fails again, and you are still getting a leak (even a small leak) then you may have damaged the threads in your copper fitting . . . call a plumber.

 - If it is not leaking, let it run for about ten minutes and come back and make sure it is still not leaking.

-What About Bolt Extractors, or Inner Pipe-Wrenches, or Any of That Other Stuff
+What About Bolt Extractors, Inner Pipe-Wrenches, etc.?

 In short?
 They suck and many times do not work.
 How do I know?
 I bought them, and tried them, and they did not work at all!
 Not even slightly.
-It was at this point I started to get discouraged...
+It was at this point I started to get discouraged.

-Finally, I sent my buddy home to go enjoy his life and I called a friend (who happens to be a seasoned master plumber).
+Finally, I sent my buddy home to go enjoy his life, and I called a friend (who happens to be a seasoned master plumber).
 He gave me the instructions I've shared with you in this article and saved me tons of money and a big headache!

-I thought to myself, "This tip is super valuable, and I'm sure people run into this all the time . . .
-I should spread the word."
+I thought to myself, "This tip is super valuable, and I'm sure people run into this all the time, I should spread the word."